jtauber/homer-ngram/data/README.md

 * `iliad2.txt` is the result of running `data-cleanup/xml2line.py` on `data-cleanup/iliad.xml`
 * `odyssey2.txt` is the result of running `data-cleanup/xml2line.py` on `data-cleanup/odyssey.xml`
 * `combined2.txt` is just the concatenation of `iliad2.txt` and `odyssey2.txt`.
+* `iliad-lemma.txt` is the lemmatised Iliad by line.
+* `odyssey-lemma.txt` is the lemmatised Odyssey by line.